jdugan6240/kak-dap/README.md

 ### Requirements

 kak-dap requires Python 3.7 or later.
-Additionally, the following Python packages must be installed:

-- pyyaml
-- schema
-- xdg

-If you haven't already, run `python -m pip install pyyaml schema xdg` to install the necessary packages.
+No other dependencies apart from Kakoune are required.

 ### Optional requirements